Jinssi/ContosoTraders/demo-scripts/devsecops/technical-walkthrough.md

 You’ve now completed setup of GitHub Dependabot.

-## Review Secret Scanning in Contoso Traders
+## Review Secret Scanning in Gravy Traders

 GitHub scans repositories for known secret formats to prevent fraudulent use of credentials that were committed accidentally.
 Secret scanning happens by default on public repositories, and can be enabled on private repositories by repository administrators or organization owners.

 Let us setup Secret Scanning in your repository.

-1. Login to your fork of Contoso Traders repository and navigate to Contoso Traders repository `https://github.com/**YOURGITHUBUSERNAME**/ContosoTraders`.
+1. Login to your fork of Gravy Traders repository and navigate to Gravy Traders repository `https://github.com/**YOURGITHUBUSERNAME**/GravyTraders`.

 2. Navigate to settings > Security > Code Analysis and Security.